-- (a) Is not cannabis or a cannabis product, as defined in chapter 69.50 RCW; - (b) Does not contain the presence of a synthetic cannabinoid, as defined in RCW 69.50 chapter; and - (c) Has been tested for contaminants and toxins by a testing laboratory accredited under this chapter and in accordance with testing standards established in this section. - (2) Licensed cannabis producers and licensed cannabis processors may use a CBD product obtained from a source not licensed under this chapter and chapter 69.50 RCW as an additive for the purpose of enhancing the CBD concentration of any product authorized for production, processing, and sale under this chapter.
-However, useable cannabis, except cannabis that is an intermediate product that will be converted into a cannabisinfused product or a cannabis concentrate, may not be treated or otherwise adulterated in any way including the addition of a CBD product consistent with the rules of this chapter.
+(b) Has been tested for contaminants and toxins by a testing laboratory accredited under this chapter and in accordance with testing standards established in this section.

+(2) Licensed marijuana producers and licensed marijuana processors may use a CBD product obtained from a source not licensed under this chapter and chapter 69.50 RCW as an additive for the purpose of enhancing the CBD concentration of any product authorized for production, processing, and sale under this chapter.
+However, useable marijuana, except marijuana that is an intermediate product that will be converted into a marijuana-infused product or a marijuana concentrate, may not be treated or otherwise adulterated in any way including the addition of a CBD product consistent with the rules of this chapter.
 Except as allowed under this section, CBD product additives must be lawfully produced by, or purchased from, a producer or processor licensed under this chapter.
-The testing requirements for CBD products derived from cannabis produced by cannabis licensees are provided in WAC 314-55-102.
-The testing requirements in this section are required in addition to quality assurance testing otherwise required under this chapter for cannabis products.
+The testing requirements for CBD products derived from marijuana produced by marijuana licensees are provided in WAC 314-55-102.
+The testing requirements in this section are required in addition to quality assurance testing otherwise required under this chapter for marijuana products.

 (3) Traceability requirements.
-A licensee must enter CBD products obtained from a source not licensed under this chapter into the state traceability system and keep the information in the traceability system completely up to date, consistent with cannabis and cannabis product recordkeeping and traceability requirements in WAC 314-55-083.
-A licensee must keep CBD products obtained from a source not licensed under this chapter labeled and quarantined in an area separate from cannabis and cannabis products under video surveillance consistent with the requirements for controlled areas in WAC 314-55-083(3) until the

-CBD products successfully pass quality assurance testing or are destroyed due to failure of tests as provided in this section.
+A licensee must enter CBD products obtained from a source not licensed under this chapter into the state traceability system and keep the information in the traceability system completely up to date, consistent with marijuana and marijuana product recordkeeping and traceability requirements in WAC 314-55-083.
+A licensee must keep CBD products obtained from a source not licensed under this chapter labeled and quarantined in an area separate from marijuana and marijuana products under video surveillance consistent with the requirements for controlled areas in WAC 314-55-083(3) until the CBD products successfully pass quality assurance testing or are destroyed due to failure of tests as provided in this section.
 At no time during the quarantine period can the product be handled or moved under any circumstances, except for purposes of deducting samples as required under this section, and is subject to auditing by the WSLCB or its designee(s).
-CBD products obtained from a source not licensed under this chapter that fail quality assurance testing as provided in this section must not be added to any cannabis product and must be disposed of consistent with WAC 314-55-097 and the disposal logged into the traceability system consistent with WAC 314-55-083.
+CBD products obtained from a source not licensed under this chapter that fail quality assurance testing as provided in this section must not be added to any marijuana product and must be disposed of consistent with WAC 314-55-097 and the disposal logged into the traceability system consistent with WAC 314-55-083.

 (4) Testing requirements.
 The following sample deduction and testing requirements apply to CBD products obtained from a source not licensed under this chapter.
-Such products must successfully pass quality assurance testing prior to being added to any cannabis product.
+Such products must successfully pass quality assurance testing prior to being added to any marijuana product.
 Samples that fail quality assurance testing and the corresponding products that the samples were deducted from must be disposed of consistent with WAC 314-55-097.